Osedea/angular-osd-form/README.md

 # angular-osd-form

-This modules provides easy form validation in AngularJS.
+This module provides easy form validation in AngularJS.
 There are three directives included in the module:

-  - osd-submit (accepts a function to be called after a valid form is submitted)
+  - osd-submit (calls a given function if validation passes)
-  - osd-field (adds error classes when an invalid form is submitted)
+  - osd-field (adds an error class if field is invalid)
-  - osd-error (accepts validator functions that will be run during for validation)
+  - osd-error (displayd error messages for invalid fields)

 ### Version
 0.1.0